Winter Games ticket demand ramped up late, On Location president says

 "With the Olympics, there's a varying degree of when the desire begins," Caine told Reuters on Saturday.

-"In this particular Winter Games, it feels like the holidays came upon us and people started to decide they wanted to go after that.
+"In this particular Winter Games, it feels like the holidays came upon us and people started to decide they wanted to go after that," he added referring to Christmas and New Year.

 "Even now, we're halfway through the Games and people are still buying and then getting on planes to come here.
 So it's interesting how the demand curve changes."